Calories Burned in a 10k Run: A complete walkthrough

 Q: Can I use a fitness tracker to accurately measure calories burned?

 A: Fitness trackers provide estimations, not precise measurements.
-They use algorithms based on your heart rate, steps, and other data, but these estimations can vary depending on the tracker's accuracy and your individual physiology.
+Still, they use algorithms based on your heart rate, steps, and other data, but these estimations can vary depending on the tracker's accuracy and your individual physiology.
 They can be useful for tracking trends over time but shouldn't be relied on for highly accurate calorie counting.

 Q: Does running on a treadmill burn the same number of calories as running outdoors?